• My child has already been vaccinated against meningitis. Why would they need BEXSERO?

 • Why do teens and young adults have higher rates of meningitis B?

-About 1 in 10 young adults carry the bacterium that causes meningitis B – usually without symptoms – and may spread it to others.
-Also, the disease can spread from person to person through close contact, such as coughing or kissing, or living in close quarters.
+About 1 in 10 young adults carry the bacterium that causes meningitis B—usually without symptoms—and may spread it to others.
+Also, the disease can spread from person to person through close contact, such as living in close quarters, kissing, or sharing food and utensils.
 It’s important to remember that meningitis B is unpredictable, occurring in otherwise healthy individuals without any known risk factors.
 It can progress quickly and can sometimes be fatal within 24 hours.
 About 1 in 10 people infected with meningitis B will die.

-• I’ve already received my first dose of BEXSERO.
-What is the BEXSERO schedule for the second dose?
+• I've already received my first dose of BEXSERO.
+When should I receive my next dose?

 • Can the vaccine cause meningococcal disease?